XIO Reaches Market Capitalization of $7.86 Million (XIO)

 XIO Token Trading

-XIO can be traded on these cryptocurrency exchanges: .
-It is usually not presently possible to buy alternative cryptocurrencies such as XIO directly using US dollars.
-Investors seeking to acquire XIO should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Changelly or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy XIO using one of the exchanges listed above.
+XIO can be purchased on these cryptocurrency exchanges: .
+It is usually not currently possible to purchase alternative cryptocurrencies such as XIO directly using U.S. dollars.
+Investors seeking to acquire XIO should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Changelly or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase XIO using one of the aforementioned exchanges.

 Receive News & Updates for XIO Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for XIO and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.